maevadevs/Go-Developer-Advanced/04-Blocks-Shadows-Control-Structures/readme.md

 - **However**
   - Litering code with boolean flags is about the same as using `goto`
   - It is more verbose and can become confusing as well
-  - Duplicating codes make is harder to maintain
+  - Duplicating codes make it harder to maintain
   - In this case, using `goto` can improve understanding
   - *Example of real-world case: `floatBits()` method in `strconv.atof.go` in standard library*
+  - A better way would be to simply call a function
 - **In general, try very hard to avoid using `goto`**
   - **In the rare situations where it makes code more readable, it is an option**